sundarkrish/rule_checker/README.md

 $ node populate_db.js (should be run only once)
 $ node app.js
  ```
+### Note:
+ - MongoDB should be installed and configured.
+ - Use Robo 3T for visualization purpose (optional)

 (See the console or terminal window for the results)

 The output for the above .eslintrc.js configuration is as follows: